Independent and Decentralized Learning in Markov Potential Games: Independent and Decentralized Learning Dynamics

-The proof of Lemma \ref{lemma:d_fast} is based on two crucial steps.
-First, we show that under Assumption \ref{as:basic}-\ref{as:stepsize}, our learning dynamics satisfies the set of conditions introduced in \cite{perkins2013asynchronous} (restated in Appendix \ref{sec: PerkinsSA}) so that convergence of q-estimates can be analyzed by the associated continuous time differential equation where the the policy drifts are treated as asymptotically negligible errors.
-Second, we argue the global convergence of the continuous time dynamical system using the contraction property of Bellman operator.
-The detailed proof of Lemma \ref{lemma:d_fast} is deferred to Appendix.
+The proof of Lemma \ref{lemma:d_fast} is based on two steps.
+First, we show that under Assumption \ref{as:basic} and \ref{as:stepsize}, our learning dynamics satisfies the set of conditions introduced in \cite{perkins2013asynchronous} (restated in Appendix \ref{sec: PerkinsSA}) so that convergence of q-estimates can be analyzed by the associated continuous-time dynamical system where the policy drifts are treated as asymptotically negligible errors.
+Second, we argue the global convergence of the continuous-time dynamical system using the contraction property of the Bellman operator associated with q-estimate update.
+The complete proof of Lemma \ref{lemma:d_fast} is deferred to Appendix \ref{ssec: d_fast_lemma}.